-The following table sets out our cash and working capital as of August 31, 2022 and February 28, 2022:
+The following table sets out our cash and working capital as of November 30, 2022 and February 28, 2022:

-As at August 31, 2022 Fe As at ebruary 28, 2022
+As at As at

+November 30, 2022 February 28, 2022

-Cash reserves \$ 1,984,562 \$ 461,933
+Cash reserves \$ 11,870,526 \$ 461,933

-Working capital \$ 6,728,711 \$ 4,930,441
+Working capital \$ 16,713,400 \$ 4,930,441

-At August 31, 2022, we had cash and cash equivalents of \$1,984,562, as compared to cash and cash equivalents of \$461,933 on February 28, 2022.
-In order for us to continue to operate our mobile payment business, we must deposit funds with our telecommunication companies from time to time in order to obtain access to the mobile data and talk-time we make available to consumers on our portal.
+At November 30, 2022, we had cash and cash equivalents of \$11,870,526, as compared to cash and cash equivalents of \$461,933 at February 28, 2022.
+The increase in the cash reserves is mainly due to the recent funds that we have raised.
+In order for us to continue to operate our mobile payment business, we must deposit funds with our telecommunication companies from time to time in order to obtain access to the mobile data and talk time we make available to consumers on our portal.
+With the recent funds that we have managed to raise, we have deployed some of these funds into operations to increase our prepayments and deposits with the telecommunication companies and in return able to generate a higher revenue.
 Accordingly, the amount of cash we have on hand fluctuates significantly from period to period as explained above to ensure our cash is being used efficiently by our operations to generate revenues.
 The Company otherwise does not have any planned capital expenditures and has historically funded its operations from revenues and sales of securities, including convertible debt securities.
 We believe that our cash on hand, cash equivalents, and short-term investments, along with our revenues from operations, will fund our projected operating requirements, fund our current operations and repay our outstanding indebtedness, in each case, for at least the next 12 months.
 However, to grow our business substantially, we will need to increase the amount of funds we have deposited with the telecommunications companies for which we process mobile recharge payments.
-On August 9, 2022, the Company secured a two-year, interest-free convertible promissory note with a principal amount of \$4,800,000 representing a funded amount of \$4,000,000 with a 20% coupon rate.
-The proceeds received were used as working capital and deposited to the telecommunication companies for prepaid inventories.
-The Company will continue to seek additional capital through public or private sales of our equity or debt securities, or both.
+Accordingly, we intend to continue to seek additional capital through public or private sales of our equity or debt securities, or both.
 We might also enter into financing arrangements with commercial banks or non-traditional lenders.
-However, we cannot provide investors with any assurance that we will be able to raise additional funding from the sale of our equity or debt securities, or both, in order to increase our deposits with our telecommunications company client
+We cannot provide investors with any assurance that we will be able to raise additional funding from the sale of our equity or debt securities, or both, in order to increase our deposits with our telecommunications company clie